TL;DR Answer Box

 This is the strategy we use at Tailored Wealth, and here’s why:

-- A spending range, not a fixed number
+- A spending range, not a single fixed number

 - Clear upper and lower guardrails to guide decisions